elegantchaos/JSBlock/README.md

 ### Caveats

+The code is rough at the moment, un-optimised, hacks all over the place, and generally not production-ready.

 Fairly obviously, the JavaScript context that your function was defined in still has to exist at the point that the block is called.

 Memory management may be a little sketchy at this point.
 I know that JavaScriptCore itself originally had an implementation of something like